shkennedy/Musio/README.md

 **Good to know when developing**: To have your frontend changes automatically reflected in the browser, run:

 ```
-ng build --watch --output-path=../src/main/resources/static/
+npm run build:watch:dev
 ```

 while in the 'angular/' folder.
 Passing the '--watch' and '--output-path' flags make the angular-cli watch for file changes and automatically copy the new bundled output into the backend server's resources.
+You can see what the actual command is in package.json.

 You can also get the LiveReload chrome extension to make your browser automatically refresh when this happens.